Nancy Floreen: Montgomery County Executive race

 In the 2018 race for Montgomery County Executive, Floreen endorsed Rose Krasnow, who came in third behind businessman David Blair and long-time Montgomery County Council Member Marc Elrich in the Democratic Party primary.
 Floreen subsequently switched her party affiliation from Democrat to independent (unaffiliated) and filed to enter the race for Montgomery County executive, submitting 20,343 signatures to election officials by the deadline of August 6, 2018.
 She faced Elrich and Republican Robin Ficker, a local attorney and sports heckler, in the November general election.
 Floreen positioned herself as a moderate alternative to Elrich and campaigned for support from centrist Republicans, independents, and Democrats dissatisfied with Elrich.
 On November 6, Floreen was defeated in the general election for County Executive by Marc Elrich, who won the three-way race with 64.4% of the vote.

 Personal life

-Floreen lives in Garrett Park, Maryland, with her husband, David O. Stewart.
-She has three adult children and one grandchild.
+Floreen lives in Potomac, Maryland, with her husband, David O. Stewart.
+She has three adult children and three grandchildren.